C0rvus/iAMA_Reddit_Bachelor/README.md

 1. Run the scripts with the prefix "***c_***" within **./python/** - folder.

 The Crawling scripts automatically create the databases they write their information into by theirselves.
-You will be having database of two types:
+You will be having database of three types:

+>iAMA\_Reddit\_Authors

 >iAMA\_Reddit\_Threads_{year}

 >iAMA\_Reddit\_Comments_{year}

-Each database contains a collection with the name of the appropriate crawled thread.
+Each database contains a collection with the name of the appropriate crawled thread, except 'iAMA_Reddit_Authors'.

+In the ">iAMA\_Reddit\_Authors" database each document only holds one collection containing information about the author.
+It contains all authors who actively participated in an iAMA.
+Authors of iAMA-Request were filtered out.
+The database is structured as following:

+>	"_id"	 =		The dynamically generated id from the mongo db

+>	"amount_creation_iama_threads"	    =		The amount of iAMAs the author created

+>	"amount_creation_other_threads"	    =		The amount of any other thread created by the author

+>	"amount_of_comments_except_iama"	=		The amount of comments the author did, not in the iAMA subreddit

+>	"amount_of_comments_iama"	        =       The amount of comments the author did within the iAMA subreddit

+>	"author_birth_date"	                =		The birthdate of the authors account (epoch utc)

+>	"author_comment_karma_amount"		=		The amount of comment karma received

+>	"author_link_karma_amount"		    =		The amount of link / thread karma received

+>	"author_name"		                =		The name of the author

+>	"comment_creation_every_x_sec"		=		The time in seconds .. (author creates every x sec a new comment)

+>	"thread_creation_every_x_sec"		=		The time in seconds .. (author creates every x sec a new thread)

+>	"time_acc_birth_first_iama_thread"	=		The time difference in seconds betweeen acc birth and first iAMA thread

+>	"time_diff_acc_creation_n_first_comment"	=		The time difference between acc birth and first comment

+>	"time_diff_acc_creation_n_first_thread"		=		The time difference between acc birth and first thread

-In the "iAMA\_Reddit\_Threads_{year}" database each document only holds one collection containing the following thread information:
+In the "iAMA\_Reddit\_Threads_{year}" database each collection only holds one document containing the following thread information:

 >	"_id"	 =		The dynamically generated id from the mongo db